brillmarkllc/sls-aws-nodejs-express-ts-lambda/README.md

 - **Custom Error Handling**:

-  - If the sum calculation fails, the `getSum` function throws a custom error using the `createError()` function from `error.js`, providing a descriptive error message and a status code (500 in this case).
+  - If the sum calculation fails, the `getSum` function throws a custom error using the `createError()` function from `error.ts`, providing a descriptive error message and a status code (500 in this case).

 - **Success Response**: